Specialist Teaching Assistant Level 5

 The apprentice will be observed in their workplace by an independent assessor.
 There must be no simulation in the observation.
 The observation will take 2 hours, inclusive of a 90-minute observation and 30 minutes for questioning following the observation.
 The assessor will ask at least 6 questions.

-At least one day before the observation, the apprentice must provide a session plan (and any relevant support materials) to NQual.
+A session plan should be presented to the Independent Assessor at the start of the Observation with Questions Component.
 The activities in the session should allow the apprentice the opportunity to demonstrate the KSBs for this component.

 Professional Discussion Underpinned by a Portfolio of Evidence